blueag8/Sidetrack/README.md

 ## Features

--Striking Image to capture attention used as background Imagery -Easy Navigation including "back to top" link
+- Striking Image to capture attention used as background Imagery
+- Easy Navigation including "back to top" link
--Links to external websites
+- Links to external websites
--Contact us Form to contact band regarding availabilities and performances -Image Carousel
+- Contact us Form to contact band regarding availabilities and performances
+- Image Carousel
--Video for a soundclip sample
+- Video for a soundclip sample
--Mobile responsive design
+- Mobile responsive design

 ### Features left to implement

--Facebook page is yet to be set up so link is currently back to the index page -Additional soundclips
+- Facebook page is yet to be set up so link is currently back to the index page
+- Additional soundclips
--Repertoire list
+- Repertoire list
--Upcoming performances list
+- Upcoming performances list
--Contact us form to be linked to external server for posting -Ensure website is responsive for tablet users
+- Contact us form to be linked to external server for posting
+- Ensure website is responsive for tablet users

 ## Technologies used